fortinet-fortisoar/solution-pack-soar-framework/docs/contents.md

 - Alert > Notify Updates - It sends a notification, via the email, whenever an alert is **updated**.
 - Incident > Notify Creation - It sends a notification, via the email, whenever an incident is **created**.
 - Incident > Notify Updates - It sends a notification, via the email, whenever an incident is **updated**.
+- Notify On Pending Internal Manual Input - It sends a notification, via the email, whenever a manual input is created for an internal user with the option to send a customized email.

 **Note:** In-App Notifications has been disabled onwards SOAR Framework v2.1.0 solution pack.
 If required then enable the **In-App Notifications** for desired rules.